ajfriend/scsprox/readme.md

 Please also see the [tutorial Jupyter notebook](tutorial.ipynb).

 ## Installation
-Note: currently, may only work with Python 3
 - `pip install scsprox`
 - optionally, run tests with `py.test --pyargs scsprox`